tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 <comment id="disney_funeral">
 {% include header video=todd at="3949s" %}

-No, not funerals-- [exasperated sigh].
+No, not funerals-- <u>[exasperated sigh]</u>.
 All right, this could only be considered "true" in the sense that Disney marketing permeates everything, so there are people who would *absolutely* get Disney themed funerals if Disney was willing to sell it to them.

 But Disney is very much *not* willing to do that.
 The Disney Corporation is *extremely* averse to associating its brand with funerals.
 They do not allow memorial services at Disney parks, and any Disney funeral decorations you can find are bootleg.
 There are [some fake satirical websites](http://magicalpassings.com/) that advertise Disney funerals.